MysteryPancake/Houdini-Fun/NDC.md

 ## Frustrum box

 1. Add a box.
-The X and Y coordinates range from 0 to 1, and the Z coordinates range from 0 to the depth you want.
+The X and Y coordinates range from 0 to 1.
+The Z coordinates are negative from 0 to the depth you want.

 |<img src="./images/ndc/ndcbox.png" height="300">|<img src="./images/ndc/ndccube.png" height="300">|